22 October 2021

 But I still implore you to play this.
 Sorcerer revels in that particular blend of gothic excess, offering fun strategic gameplay enhanced with exciting moments of chance which make it a joy to play again and again.
 If you think you might enjoy this, I’m sure that you’ll love it.

 If you can abide the gothic horror theme and dice rolling, there’s a highly replayable card game that adds a refreshing twist on randomness, along with a charming variety of play modes

 Sorcerer feels like Smash Up went through a teenage goth phase.
 Both games reward reactive play and discovering combos, but Sorcerer definitely has more bite in both mechanics and setting

-This review originally appeared in the June 2019 issue of Tabletop Gaming.
+This article originally appeared in issue 60 of Tabletop Gaming.
 Pick up the latest issue of the UK's fastest-growing gaming magazine in print or digital here or subscribe to make sure you never miss another issue.